ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/subjects.md

    - {{ ydb-short-name }} developer/contributor
 2. Purpose: The reader's task or problem the solution of which is described in the content.

-Basically, the directory structure directly affects the structure of the documentation table of contents.
+In general, the directory structure directly affects the structure of the documentation table of contents.
 Typical exceptions are:

 - Intermediate stages of documentation creation.
 A new directory is created immediately to preserve the referential integrity in the future, but its content is still insufficient to be designed as a separate submenu in the table of contents.
 In this case, articles can be temporarily included in existing submenus.
 - Historically established directories whose transfer is undesirable due to the loss of referential integrity.